j0nscalet/demo_deepstream/README.md

 Because everything is running on AWS, forwarding screen will be too annoying.
 Here we use ffmpeg to record the RTSP stream.
 Check dockerfile for more details.

+## Check here for the demo video
+-

 ## Prebuilt image
 - [HERE](https://hub.docker.com/repository/docker/neilvaltec/demo_deepstream)
 ## Build the image